Raj Vardhman is a tech expert and the Chief Tech Strategist at TechJury.net, where he leads the rese... | See full bio

 Users have a fair share of interface customization options for perfecting their browsing experience.
 For everything else — they can count on the plugin library.

-Firefox touts a rich add-on library which can add a wealth of new functionalities to an already feature-packed solution.
+Firefox touts a rich add-on library that can add a wealth of new functionalities to an already feature-packed solution.

 So, one thing is for sure — they are highly concerned about our online privacy.